bbauska/JS-Intermediate-JS/README.md

 // <i>Sale!!!</i>
 </pre>

-One can also call it without defining a combining function.
+<p>One can also call it without defining a combining function.</p>

 <pre>
 withLog(hype)('Sale');
 // <i>calling hype</i>
 // <i>Sale!!!</i>
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Currying</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Currying means breaking down a function that takes multiple arguments into one or multiple levels of higher-order functions.
+<p><b>Currying</b> means breaking down a function that takes multiple arguments into one or
+multiple levels of higher-order functions.</p>

-Let’s take the add function.
+<p>Let’s take the add function.</p>

 <pre>
 const add = (a, b) => a + b;
 </pre>

-When we are to curry it, we rewrite it distributing arguments into multiple levels as follows.
+<p>When we are to curry it, we rewrite it distributing arguments into multiple levels
+as follows.</p>

 <pre>
 const add = a => {